sails-adminpanel/sails-adminpanel/docs/AccessRights.md

 You can also create custom access rights tokens using function `registerToken` of `AccessRightsHelper`.

-These tokens can be used to give users rights to see information of specific entity, to create new models or edit it.
+These tokens can be used to give users rights to see information of specific Model, to create new models or edit it.
-Also, you can use tokens to create access rights to global and inline actions, or to entity tools.
+Also, you can use tokens to create access rights to global and inline actions, or to Model tools.
 In controllers you should check access rights through `havePermission` method.

 Example: